matthewnbrown/AWBuyer/README.md

 # AWBuyer
-Account manager for an online text-based gamme
+Account manager for an online text-based game

 Note that the code was recovered from a debug executable file after the original source code was lost.